-- 1 Make sure the iPhone isn't muted.
+- 1) Make sure the iPhone isn't muted.
 The Mute switch on the left side of the iPhone should be in the position toward the front of the phone.
 If you see color in the switch, the phone is currently muted.
 Slide the switch toward the front of the iPhone to unmute it.
-You should hear sounds again. - 2 With the iPhone unlocked, press the upper volume switch on the left side of the iPhone to make sure that the volume isn't set to the lowest level.
+You should hear sounds again. - With the iPhone unlocked, press the upper volume switch on the left side of the iPhone to make sure that the volume isn't set to the lowest level.
 As you press the button, a visual indicator of the current volume level appears on the screen.
-As long as you see a few "dots" on this indicator, you should be able to hear sounds the iPhone makes.

-- 3 Make sure that the iPhone is not in Do Not Disturb mode by opening the Control Center and ensuring that the Do Not Disturb button is off (black); if it is turned on (purple), tap it to turn it off.
-In Do Not Disturb mode, sounds are not made, such as a ring when you receive a phone call. - 4 Try a different app or task.
-If you aren't hearing sound from only one app and everything else sounds normal, you know there is a problem with that app.
-Try deleting and reinstalling it.
-If you still don't hear sound from any app, you know the problem is more general. - Move to Sounds in the Settings app. - 6 Make sure the volume slider is set to at least the middle position. - 7) Tap Ringtone.
+As long as you see a few "dots" on this indicator, you should be able to hear sounds the iPhone makes. - 3 Make sure that the iPhone is not in Do Not Disturb mode by opening the Control Center and ensuring that the Do Not Disturb icon is off (the moon is white); if it is turned on (the moon is purple), tap it to turn it off.
+In Do Not Disturb mode, sounds are not made, such as a ring when you receive a phone call.